hiulit/kaleistyleguide/README.md

 # Phytoplankton - Living Style Guide

-## Generate bootstrap-like documentation for your own CSS!
+## Generate a living style guide with your own CSS!

 This project aims at making sure your style sheets are fully documented whilst being synchronized with your project styles.